 Sea days will be limited but spaced out to give cruisers a break from sightseeing at just the right time.
 Windstar will offer pre- and post-cruise packages to places like Cambodia's Angkor Wat and Bagan and Yangon in Myanmar.

-Highlights include a winter holiday cruise to Singapore, Thailand and Malaysia, with a stop in Ko Yao Noi in Thailand where no other cruise ship goes and New Year's Eve in Phuket; a sailing to South Korea and Japan timed for cherry blossom season; and a trip to the Philippines and Borneo with an overnight in Manila (where crew can bring their families onboard, says Delaney), a visit to the off-the-cruise-ship-path Hundred Islands National Park and a visit to Brunei.
+Highlights include a winter holiday cruise to Singapore, Thailand and Malaysia, with a stop on Koh Yao Noi Island (Thailand) where no other cruise ship goes and New Year's Eve in Phuket; a sailing to South Korea and Japan timed for cherry blossom season; and a trip to the Philippines and Borneo with an overnight in Manila (where crew can bring their families onboard), a visit to the off-the-cruise-ship-path Hundred Islands National Park and a visit to Brunei.